Sorrel and Autumn Crocus: A Beneficial Herb vs. a Deadly Plant – A Comprehensive Guide on Benefits, Risks, and Confusion Hazards

 -

-Immune boosting – used for cold symptoms
+Immune boosting – used to treat cold symptoms

 -